efuller-gov/dm3k/docs/optimizer_devGuide.md

    2. *build*: develop this method to take in data from your InputBase subclass and construct your pyomo model based on objectives and constraints you defined.
    3. *fill_output*: develop this method to translate your output to the output format (see [api guide](/docs/api_devGuide.md) for problem output format)
 5. Create a subclass of the **optimizer.slim_optimizer_base.OptimizerBase** class.
 Only instantiate the init function by indicating your subclass of InputBase, your subclass of ModelBase, and the standard OutputBase class.
 6. In the **optimizer.slim_optimizer_main** module.
-Add your optimzer to the global variable "algorithm_dict" by following the pattern already in place.
+Add your optimizer to the global variable "algorithm_dict" by following the pattern already in place.
 This will allow your optimizer to be available to be selected when an optimizer is instantiated.